 Marks & Spencer’s approach to food waste is comprehensive and they have committed to reducing food waste by 20% by 2020 and becoming a zero-waste business by 2025.
 Their primary aim is to reduce the amount of waste created in the first place and they’ve invested in new stock forecasting and planning systems as well as comprehensive supplier engagement schemes.
 They’ve also increased the volume of short life food sold at a discount to customers and this process now consistently clears most of the products that would otherwise have been disposed of.
 After redistributing whatever possible to good causes through the Neighbourly platform, any remaining surplus goes to anaerobic digestion (a process that turns food waste into electricity – some of which is bought back to power M&S stores) – absolutely nothing goes to landfill.

-To date, M&S stores have donated around 5.2 million meals to local communities through their food surplus scheme.
+To date, M&S stores have donated around 5.6 million meals to local communities through the Neighborly platform.
 This includes surplus baked goods, cupboard items, fruit, vegetables and chilled food (meat, dairy, fish, frozen food, ready meals, juices, sandwiches).
 They also donate flowers and non-food surplus like cleaning products, laundry items and toiletries.
 Their stores are connected to more than 850 local charities across the UK where meals, food parcels and a helping hand are provided to those who need it.

 Through Neighbourly, every store is partnered with a nearby group such as a community café, foodbank or homeless shelter that receives daily alerts to let them know when surplus is available.
 Thanks to these donations, charity partners can benefit from their resources going a little further, enabling them to provide fresh items, fruit and vegetables to people in the community who wouldn’t otherwise be able to afford them.
 The stores also provide wider support to their local charities through their year-long Local Charity Fundraising and annual volunteering programmes.